diopsidedesign/lettice/README.md

 ````

-## example component with exaplanations
+## example component with explanations

-to build a component, simply include the lettice.js code in a web project.
+to build a component, simply include the lettice.js code in a web project. i.e

     <script type="text/javascript" src="./pathOrUrl/to/lettice.js"></script>